 Last time we have seen some interesting libraries and applications of NLP (click here to go to part-1).
-So let's extend that here
+So let's extend that here and dive straight into building a step by step NLP pipeline:

 NOTE : I have attached the link to my IPython Notebook here and request you to have a look at it simultaneously while reading for better understanding: 👇https://github.com/ApoorvTyagi/NLP_Activities/blob/master/NLP-Starter.ipynb